hef/IRCTransport/readme.md

-[CHAT] IRCTransport 0.2 - Minecraft Chat/IRC integration
+[CHAT] IRCTransport 0.2 - Minecraft Chat/IRC Integration
 =============================================================

 Replaces minecraft's in game chat with IRC clients.
 This is a bukkit plugin.
-You must set irc.server=irc.example.com in server.properties first!

 Available settings:
 ------------------
-Put these in Minecraft server.properties file with appropriate values.
+Put these in Minecraft's server.properties file with appropriate values.
     irc.server=""
     irc.autojoin=""

+irc.server is mandatory.
+All other settings are optional.

 Available commands:
 -------------------